Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/README.md

 ## Overview

-This scenario demonstrates KiloCode's powerful refactoring and modernization capabilities.
+This scenario demonstrates AI coding assistant powerful refactoring and modernization capabilities.
 You'll work with a fictional legacy e-commerce system built on .NET Framework 4.8 and systematically modernize it to .NET 8, experiencing how AI can handle complex, multi-file transformations while maintaining functionality.

 ## Learning Objectives